 Incorporating To Kill a Mockingbird writing assignments into your TKM unit increases engagement and builds essential skills.
 Here are 23 To Kill a Mockingbird writing prompts ranging from poetry to formal research.
-Keep reading to view 15 ideas for TKM projects.
+Read on for 15 TKM project ideas.

 - Creative Writing (8 prompts)